shegsbass/Tip-calculator/README.md

 Getting Started
 ---------------
 1. Install Android Studio, if you don't already have it.
-2. Download the sample.
+2. Download the project.
 3. Import the sample into Android Studio.
-4. Build and run the sample.
+4. Build and run the project.